 Marketing gurus like to pretend the Reds fanbase is a Property Brothers mansion, sprawling and freshly backsplashed; I suspect the truth is more in the neighborhood of Tiny House Hunters.
 THH is somewhat the opposite of Property Brothers; it’s about people seeking out living spaces under 400 square feet, sometimes entire families, in which case it should rightfully be titled Pending Murder Case.
 There are no backsplashes in THH.
 There is no room for a backsplash in a tiny house, or for full sized appliances or a coffee table or sanity.
 This is the situation in which Reds fans find ourselves.

-If we’re a concentrated fan base, that means we’re crammed up in this river valley all by ourselves, fending off Pittsburgh to the– whatever direction Pittsburgh is in, I really don’t care and don’t want that filth caught in my search engine–Cleveland to the North, St. Louis to the West and Chicago in hell.
+If we’re a concentrated fan base, that means we’re crammed up in this river valley all by ourselves, fending off Pittsburgh to the– whatever direction Pittsburgh is in, I really don’t care –Cleveland to the North, St. Louis to the West and Chicago in hell.
 We sit here and argue over contracts and catchers and whatever else makes a baseball team work…or, in our case, not work.

 These moments in our tiny little footprint are what make our Scooters and our Home Run Championships and our actual Opening Days worth sleeping in a loft and using the shower as a sink spray.
 We’re elbow to elbow for the moment, but, when the time comes, that’s how we know we real homesteaders from the cap-buying carpetbaggers.